-Portland OR Experience Designer Joined almost 7 years ago
+Portland OR Experience Designer Joined over 7 years ago

 Totally agree.
 I think it's important to get inspiration from a lot of different places so I tend to listen to podcasts on just about anything but design.
 There's some great teams doing cool investigative podcasts, audio dramas, and a ton of other stuff out there.
 I don't need to give 60 minutes of my day to listening to two people debate A/B testing :)

 Hey Dan!
 Been following for a bit and appreciate your excitement for design systems.

 1) In your view, what is the difference between a set of brand guidelines and a design system?